 - Rain jacket – The older sister of the Windbreaker jacket.
 She will be your rescue to make you stay dry during your tours, which can safe you much money and nerves.

 - Rain trousers – The older brother of the Rain Jacket is for paragon Iceland traveler.
 Nothing is normal concerning the weather in Iceland.
 Therefore its not surprising that rain does not fall vertical, but sometimes also horizontally.
 Jeans and cloth pants get soaking wet within minutes.
 Picture yourself spending the rest of the day in these damp and cold trousers.
-Your thoughts will stray away from your journey to how to get out of them the fastes.
+Your thoughts will stray away from your journey to how to get out of them the fastest.
 In my case I had to abort the Sunday flea market in Reykjavík, because I got too stiff and cold to search through the goodies.
 My walk from my hotel to the flea market was about 15 minutes, now think about a whole day in these.
 Ugh!

 - Camera – OF COURSE, this beauty of a country must be captured.
 Don’t forget your camera at home as I did!!!
 You would be fed up to your back teeth!

 Everybody is focusing on what to pack, but there are several things which are not even worth thinking about stuffing into the suitcase:

 - Umbrellas (As I already wrote in “5 things which would be strange to do if you weren’t in Iceland” they wouldn’t survive anyway)